Altars of Madness (1989)

 the raspy sound of Mike Browning, rather he continues with the deeper style employed throughout much of this album.

-that had existed for five years, already, being recorded for various demos by this time.
-This is really one of the most atmospheric
+song that had existed for five years, already, being recorded for various demos by this time.
+This is really one of the most

-songs found here, possessing a great amount of dark feeling.
-After a minute or so, the tempo changes in such a manner as to
+atmospheric songs found here, possessing a great amount of dark feeling.
+After a minute or so, the tempo changes in such a

-emphasize the epic nature of this blasphemous piece.
-One can hear the sound of cold winds, blowing in the background, adding
+manner as to emphasize the epic nature of this blasphemous piece.
+One can hear the sound of cold winds, blowing in the background,

-to this feeling.
+adding to this feeling.
 The solos come forth from the abyss, wrapping around your brain and suffocating all thought from it.
-As expected

-for lyrics written earlier in their career, they bear more of a venomous sentiment than some of the others, building to a
+As expected for lyrics written earlier in their career, they bear more of a venomous sentiment than some of the others, building

 "Liars in wait, priests of the night